Article DFM 101: PCB Materials

 DFM

-Design for manufacturing (DFM) is defined as the practice of designing printed circuit boards that meet not only the capabilities of the customer’s assembly manufacturing process, but also the capabilities of the board fabrication process at the lowest possible cost.
+Design for manufacturing (DFM) is defined as the practice of designing printed circuit boards (PCB) that meet not only the capabilities of the customer’s assembly manufacturing process but also the capabilities of the board fabrication process at the lowest possible cost.
 While not a substitute for early design engagement with the PCB fabricator, these articles will provide guidelines that will help you to “design for success.”
+PCB DFM is essential in ensuring that design choices are compatible with efficient and cost-effective manufacturing processes.

 Standard Multilayer Materials

-• Copper foil: Sheets of copper foil are incorporated into the outer layer of the PWB placing it on the prepreg to create the outer layers.
+• Copper foil: Sheets of copper foil are incorporated into the outer layer of the PCB, placing it on the prepreg to create the outer layers.
 Outer layers are generally constructed using 0.5-ounce copper.
 Internal layers are constructed with copper that is specified on the fabrication print.
-1-ounce foil is generally preferred; 0.5-ounce is commonly used for signal layers with fine lines, and 2-ounce copper is used for power planes where there is a high DC current.
+1-ounce foil is generally preferred; 0.5-ounce is commonly used for signal layers with fine lines, and 2-ounce copper is used for power planes where there is a high DC.

 • Prepreg: This is semi-cured glass-epoxy material.
 There is no copper attached to this material.